VincentAbas/Video-Game-Sales-Analysis/README.md

   - Other_Sales - Sales in the rest of the world (in millions)
   - Global_Sales - Total worldwide sales.

+## Data Cleaning
+  I used Python in Google Colab to check duplicates, null values, and removed them.
+I removed the rows with null values just for the sake of setting an example for visualization because I didn't have the time to fill all the missing values as there are 300+ records with missing values and "Unknown" written on it.
+However, I did fill some null values such as publishers and the game's year of release and other records that have the word "Unknown" on it.
+The Ideal Cleaning would've been fill up all 300+ records but for the sake of time I removed them.

 ## Visualization, Insights, and Recommendation

 ### Global Copies Sold by Genre